xan217/koombea_test_prismalizer/README.md

 # Koombea Test Prismalizer
 Koombea test based on prismalizer.

-Usable version not completed.
+Usable version but not completed.
 Will be deprecated.
 Just for code reference.

+## HOW TO RUN
+yarn install
+yarn dev